aggiegirl7/just-the-class/test.md

 # University Policies
 This section outlines the university level policies.
 The TAMU Faculty Senate established the wording of these policies.

-[NOTE: Faculty members should not change the written statements.
-A faculty member may add separate paragraphs if additional information is needed.]
+[**NOTE:** *Faculty members should not change the written statements.
+A faculty member may add separate paragraphs if additional information is needed.]*

 # Attendance Policy
 The university views class attendance and participation as an individual student responsibility.
 Students are expected to attend class and to complete all assignments.

-Please refer to Student Rule 7 Links to an external site. in its entirety for information about excused absences, including definitions, and related documentation and timelines.
+Please refer to Student [Rule 7](https://student-rules.tamu.edu/rule07/) in its entirety for information about excused absences, including definitions, and related documentation and timelines.